Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy Efficient Communication Technologies

 \subsubsection{State-of-the-art}

-WuR appears as a promising technique for achieving a lifespan of beyond 10 years~\cite{froytlog2019ultra}.
-Therefore, migration to WuR-enabled IoT devices is foreseen~\cite{froytlog2019ultra}, enabled by WuR's overwhelming saving capacity superiority ~\cite{oller2015has}.
-In this regard, investigations have been addressed regarding the implementation of WuR in IoT.
-Authors in ~\cite{froytlog2019ultra} present a prototype implementation of a WuR-enabled IoT via BLE targeted at an IoT scenario where battery-powered massive IoT devices do not support direct 3GPP connections.
-Real-life results show that the system meets the over 10 years lifetime target while satisfying the latency requirements for 5G IoT devices.
-On the other hand, the benefits of using passive WuR in wireless EH networks are highlighted in~\cite{rinne2017viability}, whereas efforts to improve WuS in interference-free OFDM-based systems are made in~\cite{mazloum2020interference}.
-WuS mechanisms with wake-up scheduling optimization have been also proposed.
-In~\cite{rostamitrans} the authors use operational parameters, determined by BS at the beginning of the session, to save energy.

-Meanwhile, in~\cite{FWuS} the authors exploit an accurate traffic forecasting model to optimize the wake-up parameters, achieving up to 35\% EC reduction.
+WuR constitutes a promising technique for achieving IoT devices' lifespan superior to 10 years~\cite{froytlog2019ultra,oller2015has,rinne2017viability}, and thus has recently received significant attention from the scientific community.
+For example, the authors in ~\cite{froytlog2019ultra} presented a WuR-enabled BLE device targeting an IoT scenario where such battery-powered massive IoT devices do not support direct 3GPP connections.
+Real-life results show that the system meets the over-10-year lifetime target while satisfying the latency requirements for 5G IoT devices.
+Similarly, the authors in~\cite{mikhaylov2020wake} shed some light on BLE-compatible sensor devices enriched with a WUR, and their results demonstrate EE gains in low-latency applications (under 2s).
+In \cite{rostamitrans}, the authors optimize operational parameters, determined by BS at the beginning of the session, to save energy.
+Meanwhile, an accurate traffic forecasting model is proposed in \cite{FWuS} to optimize the wake-up parameters, achieving up to 35\% EC reduction.
 Additionally, \cite{petajajarvi2016human} proposes a super-regenerative WuR solution to improve EE in human-body communication.
-The WuR operates at a sufficiently low data rate, e.g., 1.25 kbps, in order to obtain high sensitivity while keeping the EC low (only 40 $\mu$W).
-Likewise, in~\cite{petajajarvi2015wban} the authors show the EE of using WuR in wireless body area network applications with event-driven traffic and propose a WuR capable of receiving small control commands besides WuS.
-Moreover, authors in~\cite{mikhaylov2020wake} shed some light on Bluetooth Low Energy (BLE) compatible sensor devices enriched with a WUR to save energy.
-Results demonstrate that the WuR approach can be more EE than standalone BLE in low-latency applications (under 2s).

-WuR proposals have been increasing in the literature, the different schemes vary depending on the protocols used, the type of circuitry, and the application, among the most important classifications.
-Here, we present the main classification of WuR summarized in Table~\ref{taxonomy} to shed some light on the various characteristics and wide application range.
+Herein, WuR operates at a very low data rate, e.g., 1.25 kbps, for higher sensitivity while consuming $\sim$40 $\mu$W. Likewise, the authors in~\cite{petajajarvi2015wban} show the EE from using WuR in wireless body area network applications with event-driven traffic and propose a WuR capable of receiving small control commands besides WuS.
+All in all, the different WuR proposals vary depending on the particular protocols used, the type of circuitry, and the application.
+Here, we summarize the main classification of WuR research in Table~\ref{taxonomy}.